 City of Laconia Parks & Recreation Department

-The Laconia municipal recreation programs are made available at the Laconia Community Center and a system of 20 park/ playground and school facilities.
+The Laconia municipal recreation programs are made available at the Laconia Community Center and a system of 20 parks, playgrounds and beaches.
 These facilities vary in size from less than one acre to as much as 34 acres and in diversity from parks to multi-use facilities.
 The City also has a system of Park houses available to rent for meetings or social functions (contact the Recreation Office).

-To get there: this is the main Community Center located at 306 Union Avenue.
-This facility contains the Laconia Parks & Recreation offices, a gymnasium, a racquetball court and several meeting rooms.
+This facility contains the Laconia Parks & Recreation offices, a gymnasium, raquetball court, and meeting rooms.

-To get there: 150 Winnisquam Avenue; Court Street, turn at Walter's Market on to Winnisquam Avenue, go to end of street, take a left, then all the way to end of street.
-This area covers 3.7 acres with 600 feet of frontage on Lake Winnisquam with a life-guarded beach.
+Directions: Court Street to Bay St. at the end left on to Winnisquam Avenue, 150 Winnisquam Avenue.
+This area covers 3.7 acres with 600 feet of frontage on Lake Winnisquam with a beautiful beach.
 There is also fishing and a playground with picnic facilities as well as access to the WOW Trail.
 There are seasonal restrooms.

-To get there: 182 Bond Beach rd.; Elm Street (Lakeport) to Bell Street, take right-hand road down to beach.
+Directions: Elm Street (Lakeport) to Bell Street, take right-hand road down to beach, 182 Bond Beach Rd.
 This area has 1000 feet of frontage on Lake Opechee, including a life-guarded beach of approximately 200 feet.
-There are also picnic facilities with a changing-room facility with rest rooms, and fishing.
+There are also picnic facilities changing rooms, restrooms and fishing.
 Most of this parcel is undeveloped and is used for nature walks and cross-country skiing.

-To get there: 334 Elm Street; Elm Street in Lakeport.
 This park has a playground and picnic facility, two basketball courts, two lighted tennis courts (closed untill further notice), a soccer field, concession stand and restrooms, seasonal ice skating rink and a Park house.

 Memorial Park (18 acres):

-To get there: 31 Lindsay Court; Court Street, left on to Pearl Street first right onto Memorial Park Rd.
-This park is 18 acres and located off of Court Street.
-This facility includes a lighted softball field with rest rooms and concession stand, a lighted hardball field with rest rooms and concession stand, a lighted outdoor skating facility, a sliding hill, five tennis courts (entrance off Lindsey Court), and fishing in the brook.
+To get there: Court Street, left on to Pearl Street first right onto Memorial Park Rd.
+This park is 18 acres, this facility includes a lighted softball and hardball fields with restrooms and concession stand, a lighted outdoor skating facility, a sledding hill (entrance off South Street), five tennis courts (entrance off Lindsey Court), and fishing in the brook.

-To get there: 915 North Main Street; North Main Street, across from the Central Fire Station.
-There are 2800 feet of life guarded beaches as well as fishing in Lake Opechee, filed hockey, soccer and a 400M rubberized track.
-There are five Little League ball fields, two playgrounds, two changing-room facilities with rest rooms, an all-weather track, and a concession stand.
-Picnic facilities are found throughout the park, the former Laconia Fairgrounds.
-There is also a Park house.
+There are two beaches (Cove and Point) that are each 1400 feet.
+The Point has life guards during the summer as well as fishing in Lake Opechee, field hockey, soccer and a 400M rubberized track.
+There are five Little League ball fields, two playgrounds, two changing-room facilities with restrooms and a concession stand.
+Picnic facilities are found throughout the park.

-to get there: 15 Eastman Road, corner of Eastman and Meredith Center Road.
-This facility has one lighted soccer field, one lighted hardball field, concession stand and restroom.
+to get there: Corner of Eastman and Meredith Center Road.
+This facility has one lighted soccer field, one lighted hardball field, concession stand and restrooms.

-To get there: off of Mechanic Street.
-This area has a new playground, two basketball courts, and one 60-ft. baseball diamond.
+This area has a playground, basketball court, and one 60-ft. baseball diamond.

-To get there: New Salem Street (next to the Police Dept.), fence in paved area with multiple elements for skate boarding/biking.
+Fenced in paved area with limited elements for skate boarding/biking.

 This location is an undeveloped parcel.